-SOLVE is a C++ library which implements a linear solver which makes it easy to create doubly-dimensioned arrays and solve associated linear systems.
+SOLVE, a C++ code which implements a linear solver which makes it easy to create doubly-dimensioned arrays and solve associated linear systems.

 The purpose of the library is to allow the user to declare a square matrix A of any size, access matrix entries using the usual double indexing formula A[i][j]=value;, and call a linear solver to solve A*x=b using a call like: